odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 but I'll add a brief explanation for the lazy ones.

-Complexity measures how many steps are required by our function -- the fewer steps, the fastest the execution (also known as "running time").
+Complexity measures how many steps are required by our function -- the fewer steps, the faster the execution (also known as "running time").

 Let's a look at the following snippet: